By Samantha Embrey

 In the eleven or so years that I have managed the service, I’ve enjoyed communicating with the lyrists purchasing music as well as with the publishers.
-Because currency exchange rates and shipping expenses can add greatly to the cost of the music we buy, I try to negotiate a discounted price with each publisher.
-I then try to sell the music at an affordable price that will cover our costs and earn enough to let us buy more music.
+Because currency exchange rates and shipping expenses can add greatly to the cost of the music we buy, I have tried to negotiate a discounted price with each publisher.
+I have then tried to sell the music at an affordable price that will cover our costs and earn enough to let us buy more music.

 Every year I have tried to replace sold-out inventory and add a few new items.
 Currently, we have 112 publications with a total retail value of about $7800.

-In 2017 I notified the board that I wish to hand over management of music sales in the next year or so.
-Thus, much of my recent work has been to explain the ins and outs of the music sales and to get things ready to transfer to Margo, who will be taking over in May.
+In 2017, I notified the board that I wish to hand over management of music sales in the next year or so.
+Thus, much of my recent work has been to explain the ins and outs of the music sales and to get materials ready to transfer to Margo in May.